 Known Privacy Concerns

 It is very important that you take the time to read the privacy policy, terms and conditions and consent forms associated with any DNA test you take or any site you choose to upload your data to.
-While FTDNA has a proven track record of protecting the privacy of its users, there have been serious concerns over how AncestryDNA and 23andMe have used data in the past, as well as how they may use or sell your data in the future.
+While FTDNA has a proven track record of protecting the privacy of its users, there have been serious concerns over how AncestryDNA has used data in the past, as well as how they may use or sell your data in the future.
 Please read this article from Roberta Estes for more information on this issue.
 MyHeritage states that their consent form (that would allow sharing or selling of your results in aggregated data) is optional.
 You can read more about that on The Legal Genealogist, who compliments MyHeritage DNA on their policy and openness.
+While LivingDNA is a newer company, founded in 2016, there have been no reports of data breaches of any kind.

 Ongoing Costs

 FTDNA has no additional costs associated with testing, although they do offer a variety of additional tests that you may want to explore.
+LivingDNA also has no ongoing costs.

 mtDNA, Y-DNA and Health Tests

-Neither MyHeritage DNA or AncestryDNA offer additional tests at this time – but both of these companies excel in providing tools for combining genetic and genealogy research.
+Neither MyHeritage DNA or AncestryDNA offer additional tests at this time, but both of these companies excel in providing tools for combining genetic and genealogy research.

 Average Time to Get Your DNA Test Results